On 23 August 1914 the British Expeditionary Force (BEF) clashed with the German army for the first time in World War One.

 The last time the British had fought in western Europe was at the famous Battle of Waterloo on 18 June 1815.

-The Battle of the Frontiers was a series of engagements between Allied and German forces at the start of the First World War.
-It was fought along the eastern borders of France and in Belgium.
+The Battle of the Frontiers is the collective name for the first series of engagements between Allied and German forces on the Western Front in the opening month of the First World War.
+It was fought along the eastern borders of France and in southern Belgium.

-During the Battle of the Frontiers British and French troops attempted to stop the German advance and prevent them out-flanking the French army.
+During the Battle of the Frontiers, British and French troops attempted to stop the German advance and prevent them out-flanking the French army, yet it resulted in a series of stunning German victories and Allied retreats.

 3. The British Army was outnumbered three to one

-In August 1914, the British Expeditionary Force consisted of only 80,000 men.
+In August 1914, the British Army was pitifully small.
+Two-thirds of it, merely 80,000 men, had crossed the channel as the British Expeditionary Force.
 It was made up of professional soldiers who were well-trained and disciplined.
-In contrast, the Germans and the French fielded armies of conscripts which were over 1,000,000 strong.
+In contrast, the Germans and the French fielded armies of conscripts which were each over 1,000,000 strong.

 As a result, the British were significantly out-numbered during the early battles of the First World War.
 At Mons, the Germans had three times more soldiers than the British.